-We have audited the financial statements of Stora Enso Oyj (business identity code 1039050-8) for the year ended 31 December 2019.
+We have audited the financial statements of Stora Enso Oyj (business identity code 1039050-8) for the year ended 31 December 2020.
 The financial statements comprise:

-- the consolidated statement of financial position, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies - the parent company's statement of financial position, income statement, statement of cash flows and notes.
+- the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies - the parent company's balance sheet, income statement, statement of cash flows and notes.